mlc-ai/mlc-llm/docs/deploy/android.rst

 Please ensure that the JDK versions for Android Studio and JAVA_HOME are the same.

-**TVM Unity runtime** is placed under `3rdparty/tvm <https://github.com/mlc-ai/mlc-llm/tree/main/3rdparty>`__ in MLC LLM, so there is no need to install anything extra.
+**TVM runtime** is placed under `3rdparty/tvm <https://github.com/mlc-ai/mlc-llm/tree/main/3rdparty>`__ in MLC LLM, so there is no need to install anything extra.
 Set up the following environment variable:

 - ``export TVM_SOURCE_DIR=/path/to/mlc-llm/3rdparty/tvm``.